 Egg Binding (Dystocia)

-If an egg gets stuck in the reproductive tract, it can cause oviduct prolapse.
-A radiograph examination will be required to identify any eggs in the coelomic cavity.
+An egg getting stuck in the reproductive tract can cause oviduct prolapse.
+A radiograph examination will be required to identify eggs in the coelomic cavity.

 Egg binding is an unavoidable cause and can happen to any female tortoise, captive or wild.